Self-Admitted GenAI Usage in Open-Source Software: Threats to Validity

 \subsection{External Validity}

 We restricted our analysis to public repositories hosted on GitHub, focusing on five popular programming languages.
-Our sample of repositories might not represent GenAI usage patterns in other repositories, programming languages, or industrial software projects.
+The self-admitted GenAI usage we studied might not reflect general GenAI usage---self-admitted or hidden---in other repositories, programming languages, or industrial software projects.
 However, the selected languages represent the most commonly used languages according to the 2024 GitHub Octoverse report~\cite{ghreport}.
 Furthermore, our filtering criteria for engineered software projects ensured that our findings reflect practices in actively maintained software projects.
+Moreover, our results may not generalize to other open-source platforms such as GitLab, which may have different norms and adoption patterns.

-Finally, our focus on ChatGPT and GitHub Copilot might not capture usage patterns of other GenAI tools.
+The developer survey that we conducted as part of \textbf{RQ2} received eight responses from contributors of one of the 12 projects that we identified to have explicit GenAI usage policies and guidelines.
+Their responses might not reflect the views of a broader developer population.
+Future work should extend this analysis, for example, by analyzing GitHub Discussion threads on AI regulation.
+Finally, our focus on ChatGPT and GitHub Copilot might not capture the usage patterns of other GenAI tools that were released more recently, e.g., Claude Code.